mediafin/inflation/README.md

 HBS and CPI data is property of StatBel, the Belgian Office of Statistics.
 The methodology used the reproduce the inflation is based on earlier reports by NBB (National Bank of Belgium)

-Inflation calculations De Tijd © 2021 by De Tijd is licensed under Attribution-NonCommercial-ShareAlike 4.0 International￼
+Inflation calculations De Tijd © 2021 by De Tijd is licensed under Attribution-NonCommercial-ShareAlike 4.0 International

 This license requires that reusers give credit to the creator.
 It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, for noncommercial purposes only.
 If others modify or adapt the material, they must license the modified material under identical terms.